 There’s a way, way cheaper alternative

-Since there’s no way to consciously stop grinding (especially in our dreams), our best mode of defense is a night guard, or a simple piece of plastic custom-molded to your mouth that you wear just when you sleep.
+Since there’s no way to consciously stop grinding (especially in our dreams), the best mode of defense is a night guard, or a simple piece of plastic custom-molded to your mouth that you wear just when you sleep.
 A night guard typically costs less than a thousand dollars.
 We charge $599 if you don't have dental insurance, and if you do, it could cost significantly less than that.
 That’s a savings of $79,401 or more if things were to really go awry.

 Here’s to strong enamel, and grind-free teeth!

 Think you're grinding?

 Book a dental exam at your nearest Tend studio, and one of our top-rated dentists will examine your teeth for signs of wear.Book Now